-I am a tenure-track Assistant Professor of Computer Science at Oberlin College.
+I am an Assistant Professor of Computer Science at Oberlin College.

 I spent the 2020-2021 school year as a Visiting Assistant Professor at Williams College.
 I received my Ph.D. in Computer Science from Cornell University in 2020.
 Before that, I received my M.S. in Computer Science from Cornell and my B.A. in Mathematics & Computer Science from Swarthmore College.

 - Come be my colleague!
 Oberlin is hiring for a tenure-track position in Computer Science.
 [Fall 2021]

 - Please submit to the great events at SPLASH, including SPLASH-E and HATRA!
 [Summer 2021]

 - I'm helping to coordinate PLMW@SPLASH for 2021.
 Check back for more information!
 [Spring 2021]

 - Joined the miniKanren PC for ICFP 2021; please submit your relational programming thoughts!
 [Spring 2021]